sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

   <p>Then cilck Save</p>
 </details>

+### Directory *** has null character.

+Error character of the project path.

+- Close IDE.
+- Check projrct path, only English works and `_` are Ok, take care of the blank character ` ` in the path.
+- Reopen the project, clean and rerun your project.

 ### Can't find download file

 Normally the download file with extension name `.fs` is in the impl/pnr folder under the project path.